-As the senior marketing and communications manager, Nicole oversees the implementation of communication strategy aligned with CFT’s strategic plan, while also supporting special initiatives.
+As the director of marketing and communications, Nicole oversees the implementation of communication strategy aligned with CFT’s strategic plan, while also supporting special initiatives.

 Prior to joining CFT in 2017, Nicole spent five years as communications manager at the Community Foundation of the Holland/Zeeland Area in Holland, Michigan.
 In this role, she managed all aspects of the foundation's print, web and electronic communications, marketing, branding and event planning.